San Bernardino County Candidates

 Past filing schedules are available here.

-- Contributions of $100 or more made by a money order, cashier's check, or travelers cheque are considered are prohibited.
+- Contributions of $100 or more made by a money order, cashier's check, or travelers cheque are prohibited.

 - For each office you seek, including re-election to the same office, you must establish a new committee and campaign bank account.